ebox-official/web-app-escrow/README.md

 ## Compile

-Run `ng build --output-path app --base-href /apps/escrow-v1/`.
+Run `set NODE_OPTIONS=--openssl-legacy-provider && ng build --output-path app --base-href /apps/escrow-v1/` (Windows).
 The build artifacts will be stored in the `app/`.
 Use the `--prod` flag for a production build.

 If you want to compile for GH pages run `ng build --output-path docs --base-href /apps/escrow-v1/`, for development `--configuration development`.
 Then go in the `docs/`, make a copy of index.html are rename it into 404.html.